MIC-DKFZ/nnUNet/readme.md

 printed at the start of the inference.

 ## How to run inference with pretrained models
-(work in progress!
-Model weights have not been uploaded yet!)

 Trained models for all challenges we participated in are publicly available.
 They can be downloaded and installed directly with nnU-Net.
 Note that downloading a pretrained model will overwrite other models that were trained with